CiscoDevNet/NSO-Playground-Local-Install/README.md

     <img src="img/webui.png" width="1000px" height="auto" alt="webUI">

-  - If you are unsure of the port used, see the available envrionment variables with:
+  - If you're not sure which port to use, check the available environment variables with.

     ```bash
     env | grep -i devenv_app